-Eggs can prevent hair loss because they are excellent sources of protein and biotin.
+Eggs are a great food for hair growth and loss prevention because they are excellent sources of protein and biotin.
 Protein is necessary to form collagen and keratin, the structural proteins in hair.
 Biotin is critical for preventing hair loss, and deficiency in this nutrient is associated with thinning hair.
 The yolks also contain iron and vitamin D, which encourage proper circulation, and thus nourishment, to prevent hair loss.
 Finally, eggs are a source of L-lysine, an amino acid shown to reduce hair loss.

 Soybeans, tofu, edamame, tempeh, and soybean oil contain the phytoestrogen genistein, which studies have found to significantly increase resistance to alopecia.
 Soybeans are also a good source of the amino acids necessary to form new hair cells.
 For example, they contain 161% of the RDI for L-cysteine, which has been shown to increase hair density and minimize hair loss.

-Vitamin A is known to improve hair and skin health because it increases production of sebum, the natural oil that your pores and hair follicles secrete to nourish and moisturize your hair and scalp.
-Pumpkin is one of the best sources of beta carotene, which the body turns into vitamin A. The seeds are also a wonderful source of hair-nourishing fatty acids and zinc.
+Vitamin A is known to improve hair and skin health because it increases the production of sebum, the natural oil that your pores and hair follicles secrete to nourish and moisturize your hair and scalp.
+Pumpkin is one of the best sources of beta-carotene, which the body turns into vitamin A. The seeds are also a wonderful source of hair-nourishing fatty acids and zinc.